 At some point Alfred must have got to know Ada through Edith – and they married in quarter 2 of 1916.
 Son Wilfred Norman was born in Cobham in March 1917, and then Eric Bertram in March 1919.

-The established grocers in Steventon from the 1870s (not listed in the PO Directory in 1869 but in the 1877 Directory) until at least 1939 (Kellys Directory) were George Rant & Co, later Rant & Burgis (who in 1911 also had two shops in Abingdon plus others in Marcham, Longworth, and Faringdon), and by the 1920s Rant & Tombs: there were ten Rant & Tombs shops in Abingdon and district in 1930 including one in Steventon.
+The established grocers in Steventon from the 1870s (not listed in the PO Directory in 1869 but in the 1877 Directory) until at least 1939 (Kellys Directory) were George Rant & Co, later Rant & Burgis (who in 1911 also had two shops in Abingdon plus others in Marcham, Longworth, and Faringdon), and by the mid-1920s Rant & Tombs: there were ten Rant & Tombs shops in Abingdon and district in 1930 including the one in Steventon.
+The Steventon shop at least was known as ‘Berkshire Supply Stores’.

 Rant’s grocery shop, Spring Road, Abingdon c.
 1910.